MikeRogers0/puma-ngrok-tunnel/README.md

 ## Pitfalls & solutions

-### ngrok tunnel not always stopping when puma-dev stops
+### The ngrok tunnel not always stopping when puma-dev stops

 If you see an error saying `http: proxy error: dial unix`, it means ngrok was able to stop when puma was stopped.
 Right now the solution is to run: